Dr. Gail Eskes creates ‘Cognitive Repair Kit’

 Dr. Eskes and her colleagues are also refining a series of cognitive assessment tests, which will provide stroke patients with an ‘attention report card’ and a customized attention rehabilitation program.
 Participants in the study who do not have a computer at home will take their training program home on a laptop.
 The interactive Web-based program monitors their performance in various areas, allowing the researchers to adjust the exercises accordingly.

-“If our approach proves successful, we will expand the Cognitive Repair Kit to include other conditions that affect attention, such as Parkinson’s disease, epilepsy, brain injury and multiple sclerosis,” Dr. Eskes says.
+“We are also testing the Cognitive Repair Kit with other conditions that affect attention, such as Parkinson’s disease, and could later expand to address epilepsy, brain injury and multiple sclerosis,” Dr. Eskes says.

 ACOA’s Atlantic Innovation Fund has provided $1.8 million to the project.
-Dalhousie Medical Research Foundation, Capital Health, Nova Scotia Health Research Foundation, the Brain Repair Centre, and Dalhousie’s Faculty of Medicine, Faculty of Science and Department of Psychiatry, contributed matching funds.
+Local partners, including Dalhousie Medical Research Foundation, Capital Health, Nova Scotia Health Research Foundation, the Brain Repair Centre, and Dalhousie’s Faculty of Medicine, Faculty of Science and Department of Psychiatry, contributed matching funds.